LXJS/training-webrtc/WORKSHOP.md

 ## Credit

-Most of this workshop is adapted from the excellent [webrtc/workshop](https://bitbucket.org/webrtc/workshop/) repo, by the webrtc project.

-It was expanded and updated for this LXJS workshop.
-Changed to use the new data channel.
+This workshop was adapted from the excellent [webrtc/workshop](https://bitbucket.org/webrtc/workshop/) repo, by the webrtc project.
+It was updated and expanded for this LXJS workshop!